General Structure and Ownership

 Fundamental Reform of the Framework for Renewables

 Currently, the energy market in Japan is at a major turning point.
-In late 2020, the Japanese government officially published a policy target to achieve carbon-neutrality by 2050.
-Also, in April 2021, the Suga Yoshihide administration released an even more ambitious target to cut down on greenhouse gas (GHG) emissions by 46% compared with 2013.
+In October 2020, the Japanese government published a policy target to achieve carbon-neutrality by 2050, and in April 2021 released an even more ambitious target to cut down on greenhouse gas (GHG) emissions by 46% compared with 2013.

 In June 2020, the Diet enacted the Act to Partially Amend the Electricity Business Act and Other Acts in Order to Establish a Resilient and Sustainable Electricity Supply System (the “Act”) to implement the fundamental reform of the existing FIT framework.
-The Act is currently expected to take effect on 1 April 2022.
+The Act came into effect on 1 April 2022.

 Transition from FIT to FIP

-Under the Act, the government will move away from the existing FIT system based on a guaranteed fixed-price tariff for a fixed term (eg, JPY40/kWh for 20 years in the case of mega-solar projects approved in the 2012 financial year) to the more market-driven FIP system where developers will receive a premium (“supply promotion subsidy”) to cover the gap between the designated “FIP price” and the “reference price” based on average market price.
+Under the Act, the government will move away from the existing FIT system based on a guaranteed fixed-price tariff for a fixed term (eg, JPY40 per kWh for 20 years in the case of mega-solar projects approved in the 2012 financial year) to the more market-driven FIP system where developers will receive a premium (“supply promotion subsidy”) to cover the gap between the designated “FIP price” (ie, strike price) and the “reference price” based on average market price.
 The essential purpose of this reform is to incentivise developers to make more efforts to sell electricity at higher prices through the wholesale market or over-the-counter transactions in order to reduce the public burden to subsidise renewable energy sources.

 Although this regulatory policy seems reasonable, it generates many uncertainties for developers.
 Currently, the authors understand that the new FIP system will not be applied retrospectively to existing projects that have FIT approval.
 On the other hand, the category of renewable energy sources subject to this new FIP scheme will likely include mega-solar and wind, which are already considered “competitive” energy sources.
-For example, it is expected in that in the 2022 financial year the FIP scheme will be mandatory for mega-solar projects of 1 MW or more and optional for mega-solar and wind projects of 50 kw or more.
-Also, the amount of the FIP price (including whether the price will be designated by METI or determined by public auction), the length of the FIP period (expected to be the same as the FIT period), and the calculation of the reference price (expected to be calculated based on the annual average of the wholesale market price with monthly adjustments) are still to be further discussed and determined by METI in the future.
+For example, in the 2022 financial year, the FIP scheme will be mandatory for mega-solar projects of 1 MW or more and optional for mega-solar and wind projects of 50 kW or more.
+The FIP price will be determined through public auction for mega-solar projects of 1 MW or more from 2022 and for onshore wind projects of 50 kW or more from 2023.
+The length of the FIP period is currently set at 20 years for mega-solar and wind projects, the same as the FIT period.

 External reserve of decommissioning costs